nghin/vacsf.org.mm/src/_posts/articles/2017-04-05-Understanding-Forgiveness.md

 > <sup>1</sup>My dear children, I write this to you so that you will not sin.
 But if anybody does sin, we have an advocate with the Father—Jesus Christ, the Righteous One. <sup>2</sup> He is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world (1 John 2:1-2).

 Does the verse say: if you do sin, confess?
-No. It says: if you do sin, you have Christ who defends you.
+No. It says: if you do sin, you have Christ who is your defender.
 There is no mentioning here of any penalty, such as a confession, of any method of recompense, or even forgiveness, but a line of defense.
 And the defense doesn't say: please forgive this child, but it says: he's not guilty, because I, Jesus, paid it all already at Calvary.
 This is the reason why the apostle Paul boldly wrote, without any fear of anyone taking advantage of his pronouncement, the following verse that was revealed to him from God Himself:

 > Therefore, there is now no condemnation for those who are in Christ Jesus (Romans 8:1).